-Our non-regulated energy group, which operates through our subsidiary Black Hills Energy and its subsidiaries, conducts business in four segments:
+Our non-regulated energy group conducts business in four segments:

 - Oil and Gas.
-Black Hills Exploration and Production, Inc., or BHEP, and its subsidiaries acquire and develop natural gas and crude oil properties and produce natural gas and crude oil, primarily in the Rocky Mountain region of the United States. - Power Generation.
-Black Hills Generation, Inc., and its subsidiaries and Black Hills Wyoming, Inc., produce and sell electric capacity and energy through a diversified portfolio of generating plants in the Rocky Mountain and Western regions of the United States. - Coal Mining.
+Black Hills Exploration and Production, Inc. and its subsidiaries acquire and develop natural gas and crude oil properties and produce natural gas and crude oil, primarily in the Rocky Mountain region of the United States. - Coal Mining.
 Wyodak Resources Development Corporation mines and sells coal at our coal mine located near Gillette, Wyoming. - Energy Marketing.
-Enserco Energy, Inc. is engaged in the marketing of natural gas and crude oil, primarily in the Western and Mid-continent regions of the United States and in Canada.
+Enserco Energy, Inc. is engaged in the marketing of natural gas and crude oil, primarily in the Rocky Mountain, Western and Mid-continent regions of the United States and in Canada. - Power Generation.
+Black Hills Electric Generation, LLC, and its subsidiaries, including Black Hills Wyoming, LLC, produce and sell electric capacity and energy through a portfolio of generating plants in Wyoming and Idaho.